AndrewRice8/AndrewRice8/ImageCreation/README.md

 # Description
 Functions for generating randomly configured and colored vehicle images, as well as a simple API to pull them from a browser.
 There aren't many different varieties of art, but more layers can be added and more base images can be added to those layers to add variety.
+Image style inspired by the hundreds of NFT projects around.

 # Usage
 ## Run index.js to start the API at 127.0.0.1:8090/create